supernomad/quantum/README.md

 # `quantum`
 [![Build Status](https://travis-ci.org/Supernomad/quantum.svg?branch=develop)](https://travis-ci.org/Supernomad/quantum) [![Coverage Status](https://coveralls.io/repos/github/Supernomad/quantum/badge.svg?branch=develop)](https://coveralls.io/github/Supernomad/quantum?branch=develop) [![Go Report Card](https://goreportcard.com/badge/github.com/Supernomad/quantum)](https://goreportcard.com/report/github.com/Supernomad/quantum) [![GoDoc](https://godoc.org/github.com/Supernomad/quantum?status.png)](https://godoc.org/github.com/Supernomad/quantum)

 `quantum` is a software defined network device written in go with global networking, security, and auto-configuration at its heart.
-It leverages the latest distributed data stores and state of the art encryption to offer fully secured end to end global networking over a single cohesive network. `quantum` is licensed under the MPL-2.0 and is free to use, for details see [here](https://github.com/Supernomad/quantum/blob/master/LICENSE)
+It leverages the latest distributed data stores and state of the art encryption to offer fully secured end to end global networking over a single cohesive network. `quantum` is fully opensource, and is licensed under the MPL-2.0, for details see [here](https://github.com/Supernomad/quantum/blob/master/LICENSE)

-> For more detailed information on the operation and configuration of `quantum` take a look at the [wiki](https://github.com/Supernomad/quantum/wiki).
+> For detailed information on the operation and configuration of `quantum` take a look at the [wiki](https://github.com/Supernomad/quantum/wiki).

 ### Running
 `quantum` is designed to be essentially plug and play, however the default configuration will run `quantum` in an insecure mode and assumes each node running quantum is also running its own data store.
 In reality `quantum` **must** be run with TLS fully setup and configured with the backened datastore, in order to guarantee safe operation.